Find Out More

 Who will be considered for coverage of bariatric surgery?

-Because bariatric surgery requires dramatic and permanent lifestyle changes, these surgeries are not for everyone.
-Members must first meet strict criteria to be considered.
-The list of requirements includes but is not limited to having a body mass index of 40 or higher and having a chronic disease such as diabetes, high cholesterol, or high blood pressure.
+Because bariatric surgery requires significant, permanent lifestyle changes, members must first meet strict criteria to be considered.
 See "Criteria for Coverage" for complete information.

-*The plan does not cover costs associated with weight-loss programs and members are responsible for the full program cost.
+*The plans do not cover costs associated with weight-loss programs and members are responsible for the full program cost.
 This amount does not apply to your deductible or out-of-pocket maximum.
-If you do not complete the presurgical program or proceed to surgery, fees paid for a weight-loss program are not refundable.